isabella232/journeys.en/help/using/building-journeys/condition.md

 This allows you to define a different flow based on the date.
 For example, if the person enters the step during the "sales" period, you'll send him a specific message.
 The rest of the year, you'll send another message.
 When you define a date condition, you must specify a timezone.
 See [Time zone management](../building-journeys/journey.md#timezone_management).

 ![](../assets/journey53.png)

-You can also define a timezone and a condition if you want to restrict the wait to a certain population.